ansys/pyfluent/doc/source/api/solver/svar.rst

 solved field (such as pressure or velocity).
 This data can exist at different zones for a given domain.

-In Fluent, domain represents protion of space where solution of CFD simulation is calculated.
+In Fluent, domain represents portion of space where solution of CFD simulation is calculated.
 Depending upon the problem there can be one or multiple domains.
-For example in multiphase problem, number of domains will be same as number of phases.
+For example in multiphase problem, number of domains and number of phases are same.

 Zones are the regions within domain to which specific properties can be assigned (for example boundary zones).
 It can be of type ``cell`` or ``face``.